Travie McCoy: 2003–2009: Mainstream success with Gym Class Heroes

+In 2009, McCoy remixed the Bring Me the Horizon song "Chelsea Smile" for their remixes album, Suicide Season: Cut Up!.

+2010–2015: Solo career and Lazarus

-McCoy began a solo career in 2010.
-He denied rumors that Gym Class Heroes had broken up, asserting that "Since the inception of Gym Class in 1997, every member has had another musical outlet, if not three or four.
+When McCoy began a solo career in 2010, he denied rumors that Gym Class Heroes had broken up, asserting that "Since the inception of Gym Class in 1997, every member has had another musical outlet, if not three or four.
 This is just another one of those."
-McCoy had originally prepared to record an introspective album of "sad and somber" acoustic songs reflective of his state of mind following his breakup with Katy Perry and his addiction to painkillers.
-However, he decided to scrap his early material and start over, calling the early material "too personal."
+McCoy had originally prepared to release an introspective mixtape titled Forgetting Katy Perry, which consisted of "sad and somber" songs reflective of his state of mind following his breakup with singer Katy Perry and his addiction to painkillers.
+The title is a reference to the film Forgetting Sarah Marshall, starring Russell Brand, who was then engaged to Perry.
+However, he decided to scrap his early material and start over, calling it "too personal."
 He explained, "I didn't want that to be my first look as a solo artist," and compared the album to Kanye West's 808s & Heartbreak.

-He relocated to Miami, Florida, to record new material and recover from his addiction, which helped him to create a more upbeat album because he "want[ed] to do something positive."
+He later reflected on the project: "Had I put out that mixtape, I would've felt like a simp.
+There were a lot of songs that we did for that mixtape that didn't necessarily have to do with her and our relationship that ended up making it out there.
+I did a joint with Joe Budden that was fucking crazy.
+I also did another joint called 'Get High' with Tame One from Artifacts which was one of my favorite joints."He relocated to Miami, Florida, to record new material and recover from his addiction, which helped him to create a more upbeat album because he "want[ed] to do something positive."
 McCoy decided to officially call himself "Travie" instead of Travis; he explained that he has been called Travie by friends and family for "as long as [he] can remember."
 He believes that the new name allows listeners to become "that much closer" to him and to "feel much more comfortable with calling me Travie and being part of the family."

-In early May 2010, McCoy released the hit single "Billionaire" with Bruno Mars, which has been successful in Europe and the U.S. since its release.
+In May 2010, McCoy released the successful single "Billionaire" with Bruno Mars, which has been certified 4x Platinum by the Recording Industry Association of America (RIAA).
 McCoy released his first solo album, Lazarus on June 8, 2010, after being in the works for a year and a half.
 He calls the album "The longest, I think, I've spent on a record in my whole career."
 He stated that he wanted to keep the number of collaborations on the album "kinda tight," but he plans to work with other artists on remixes of the album.
 Producers on the album include Bruno Mars, T-Pain, The Smeezingtons, The Stereotypes, Lucas Secon, Oligee and Josh Abraham; Mars, T-Pain and Cee Lo Green provide guest vocals.